 I have always worked within the caring profession, predominantly working with children in many capacities including as a nanny, a 1:1 therapist with autistic children, a research assistant at Great Ormond Street Hospital and as a residential social worker in children's homes.

-Since starting my MA in 2007, I've worked as an Integrative Psychotherapist and Counsellor in schools, charities and in private practice, as a trainee for the first three years, until I qualified in 2010.
+Since starting my MA in 2007, I've worked as an Integrative Psychotherapist and Counsellor in schools, charities and in private practice.
+I was a trainee for the first three years, until I qualified in 2010.

 In 2012 when I returned to Somerset from London, I began running a private practice at Kilver Court, Shepton Mallet working with children, adolescents and adults to help them overcome a range of difficulties and emotions.